vlitzke/kitchenflies/DNAseq/15_Patterson's_D/README.md

 then have to convert it back to vcf plink --bfile merged --allow-extra-chr --recode vcf --out merged_pruned

+ all in the merge_prune folder and now i copied back the final vcf files to scratch

 now i have to separate them back out by year and sex

 [^1]: Kapun, M., Nunez, J. C., Bogaerts-Márquez, M., Murga-Moreno, J., Paris, M., Outten, J., ... & Bergland, A. O. (2021).
 Drosophila evolution over space and time (DEST): a new population genomics resource.
 Molecular biology and evolution, 38(12), 5782-5805.